 Accounting for your expenses

 The key to keeping your accountant happy when it comes to expenses is a) to use whatever recording system they recommend to submit your accounts information, and b) keep all your receipts safe, and keep accurate records of anything you’ve purchased on behalf of your company – however small.

-Another accountancy firm I was with for a mere nine months had a fancy bespoke ‘accounting system’ for its clients.
-You’d enter your expenses online, and upload any scanned expense receipts at the same time.
-A good idea in principle, but the system simply wasn’t robust enough, and my accounts never reconciled.
+Some firms use a bespoke ‘accounting system’ for their clients.
+You enter your expenses online, and upload any scanned expense receipts at the same time.
+A good idea in principle, but the system may not always be robust enough.

-My latest (and best) accountant asked me to fill in Excel spreadsheets each month, and to email copies of my receipts via email.
+Other accountants will have you fill in Excel spreadsheets each month, and email copies of your receipts.
 This works well – it is simple and effective.
-So, assuming you’ve chosen an accountant who you can communicate with effectively, the last thing you need to do is keep accurate records.
+Assuming you’ve chosen an accountant who you can communicate with effectively, the last thing you need to do is keep accurate records.

 - Keep your receipts in a safe place – the ‘old school’ method of keeping receipts in somewhere like a binder works for many